Improved Stability and Generalization Guarantees of the Decentralized SGD Algorithm: Towards Optimization-Dependent Generalization Bounds

 The fact that the agents should minimize their \emph{local} empirical risks may seem surprising at first.
 Indeed, as opposed to the minimization of the \emph{full} empirical risk, it suggests that local SGD (D-SGD with identity graph) should be preferred to D-SGD with any other communication graph.
 This quite counter-intuitive observation comes from the averaging of the node-wise generalization errors, which increases stability.
 Using tools from convex optimization, we can now provide a more explicit upper bound, given in the following theorem.

-\begin{theorem}\emph{(Data-dependent generalization bound)} Consider the same setting as Theorem \ref{thme:convex}, with a constant stepsize $\eta$ and additional Assumption \ref{hyp:bounded-variance}.
+\begin{theorem}\emph{(optimization-dependent generalization bound)} Consider the same setting as in Theorem \ref{thme:convex}, with a constant stepsize $\eta$ and additional Assumption \ref{hyp:bounded-variance}.
 Assume further that $W$ is symmetric.
 Then, there exists a graph-dependent constant $C_W<\infty$ such that:

 where $\theta_{S_j}^*$ is the (local) empirical risk minimizer of $R_{S_j}$. \end{theorem} Here, $C_W$ corresponds to an upper bound on the series $C_W^{(t)} \triangleq \sum_{s=0}^{t-1}\|W^s - W^{s+1}\|_2$.
 Its existence is guaranteed (see Lemma \ref{lemma:C_W} in Appendix \ref{app:data-dep}), but unfortunately in most cases $C_W^{(t)}$ and $C_W$ do not have a closed form expression.
 However, it can be shown for instance that $C_W=0$ for $W=I$ (local SGD) or $C_W=1$ for $W=\frac{1}{m}\1\1^T$ (complete graph with uniform weights).
 More generally, a condition for $C_W$ to be small is to be close to the identity graph.